SIDNEY LANIER

 Passeth a hurrying sound of wings that westward whirr;

-And I would I could know what swimmeth below when the
+I could know what swimmeth below when the

-On the length and the breadth of the marvellous marshes of
+On the length and the breadth of

 Glynn.